Einstürzende Neubauten: 2010s and 2020s

 Einstürzende Neubauten celebrated its 30th anniversary in 2010 with a tour through Europe.
 An American leg was also planned, but eventually cancelled due to visa scheduling problems.
 Silence Is Sexy was reissued on 1 July 2011.
 In November 2014 the group released album Lament, a studio reconstruction of a performance piece commissioned by the Belgian town of Diksmuide to commemorate the outbreak of World War I.

 The album Alles in Allem was released in May 2020 as the group's first full-length release of new material since 2014.
 A tour dubbed The Year of the Rat Tour was planned for 2020 to support the album's release, but was postponed to 2022 due to the COVID-19 pandemic, being renamed The Year of the Tiger Tour.
 The tour's names were based on the animals associated with the tour's year in the Chinese calendar.

 In January 2023, the group announced the Rampen Phase of its Supporter's project on its website, introducing the idea of repurposing improvisations from the previous tour into a full album.
 The album was originally planned to release in autumn of the same year, but was officially announced to release in the spring of 2024 on 24 December 2023.
 The album was released in early April 2024.
 The single Ist Ist was also released prior to the album and the autumn 2024 alien pop music tour was announced, with concerts in Europe scheduled.

 On April 25 2025, long-time member Alexander Hacke announced that he had left Einstürzende Neubauten, citing differences in "basic standards, personally and professionally" between the band's members.

+On March 24 2026, a post pronouncing Josefine Lukschy as the new bass player of the band was published on the band’s official Instagram account.
+The post stated that the band personnel welcomes her and showed a clip of Lukschy playing a bassline of Die Befindlichkeit des Landes song, first published in 2000.